ZunwDev/foliarc./README.md

-# Project X
+# Foliarc.

-**Project X** is a web application designed to empower creatives, developers, and professionals by providing a platform to showcase their portfolios or projects and receive constructive feedback from others in the vibrant community.
+**Foliarc.** is a web application designed to empower creatives, developers, and professionals by providing a platform to showcase their portfolios or projects and receive constructive feedback from others in the vibrant community.

 ---